pmenage/c-compiler/Readme.md

 ## Installation

-To compile this compiler, execute the command `make`
+To compile this compiler, execute the command `make`.

 ## Tests